Slenderman00/generic-streaming/readme.md

 # Disclaimer
-While all reports mentions IPv6, we had to disable this and switch back to IPv4 due to problems with my dual-stack setup.
-As everything happens in a virtual environment, there really should not be any difference between the two.
+While all reports mentions IPv6, we had to disable this and switch back to IPv4 due to the difficulty of setting up a local IPv6 network.
+Using IPv4 makes the instructions easier to follow.
+\
+This project only works on Linux, using iptables and **not nftables**. \
+Due to the experimental nature of the project, it is more difficult to run it in a docker in docker setup.
+With time i probably would have managed to get this working, but it is way out of scope for this project.

 # Instructions

+0. Read the article `PEAK: Leveraging Proven Technologies to Create the Distributed System of the Future` to understand the architecture of the system.

-## Using Linux, Minikube, Docker, and Helm
+## Using Linux, Minikube, Kubectl, Docker, and Helm

-1. Make sure you have Minikube, Docker, and Helm installed.
-(Building takes a while, be patient)
+1. Make sure you have Minikube, Kubectl, Docker, and Helm installed.
+(Building takes a while, be patient). the `k8s_apply.py` script is dependent on `python-dotenv` and `PyYAML`, you can choose between creating a venv and installing it in that or `pip install python-dotenv PyYAML --break-system-packages`
 2. Run the following command:
     ```bash
     ./restart-minikube.sh && ./build-restart-pods.sh